 Solar-Ready Homes™ help Florida buyers identify properties that are positioned for future solar before purchase, avoiding post-closing surprises, financing traps, and resale limitations.

-A Solar-Ready Home™ is a Florida property that has been identified as suitable for future solar installation before the buyer closes.
+A Solar-Ready Home™ is a Florida property that has completed a pre-purchase solar-readiness assessment, often before buyers ever schedule showings, so solar feasibility is understood early in the decision process.
 This designation represents a fundamental shift in how solar planning integrates with real estate transactions across the Sunshine State.

 Unlike homes where solar is added after purchase—often through third-party financing arrangements that complicate ownership—Solar-Ready Homes give Florida buyers the power to make informed energy decisions as part of their home-buying journey, not as an expensive afterthought.